First Year Mathematics and Statistics

 I can't hand my assignment in by the due date.
 Can I get an extension?

 All requests for an extension of time on an assignment must be made by applying for special consideration or special arrangements.
-See the information on the Special Consideration page.
+See the information on Special Considerations.
 Late assignments will only be accepted if you have an approved extension.
+See also the next question on late penalties.

 How do I apply for special consideration or special arrangement?